sk-zk/lookaround-map/README.md

      but the actual content of the individual sections remains undeciphered.
 - [ ] Find and decode depth data and use it to improve movement
    - There are three types of pano data the app will request.
 One is `/t/<face>/<zoom>`, which returns the pano faces as HEIC, but there are two others: `/m/<zoom>` and `/mt/7`, in a custom format with the header `MCP4`.
 One of them probably contains the depth information I'm looking for.
-- [ ] Fetch the address from Apple rather than OSM
 - [ ] Properly convert and display elevation